flare9x/MarketCycles.jl/README.md

 add https://github.com/flare9x/MarketCycles.jl
 ```

 Each indicator function requires an input of a single dimension array of Float64 type.
-Each indicator function has its own set of arguments which change the level of some parameter.
-This may be the length of a look back period, the high or low pass periods or bandwidth value.
-For example we may call ```@doc function_name``` to see the associated documentation for the specific indicator function:
+Call ```@doc function_name``` to see the associated documentation for each specific indicator.
+A list of indicator function names can be found at the bottom of the page.
+Here is an exmaple of calling the @doc for AutoCorrelationReversals:

    ```julia
 julia> @doc AutoCorrelationReversals